veebch/veebkeeb/apps/affinity/README.md

 ### How to apply this keymap

-Ignore this bit if your keyboard has been pre-configure by us :)
+You can ignore this bit if your keyboard has been pre-configure by us :)

   1) Install and open [QMK-toolbox](https://github.com/qmk/qmk_toolbox/releases)
   2) Choose the `obs.hex` file to flash in QMK Toolbox